Sweetchuck/robo-git/README.md

 [![codecov](https://codecov.io/gh/Sweetchuck/robo-git/branch/1.x/graph/badge.svg)](https://codecov.io/gh/Sweetchuck/robo-git)

-The main additional feature compare to the ::taskExec() is that this tasks parse the stdOutput/errorOutput and make the result available for the next tasks in the `\Robo\State\Data` instance which belongs to the pipeline.
+The main additional feature compare to the ::taskExec() is that this tasks parse the stdOutput/stdError and make the result available for the next tasks by putting it into the `\Robo\State\Data` instance which belongs to the pipeline.

 ## Install